Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

     initial state and light theme.
     **This is noted as a bug in the 'Bugs found' section further down.**

+All of the above tests were done in the Google Chrome Device Toolbar on the following devices:

+- iPad
+- iPad Pro
+- iPhone 6/7/8
+- Galaxy S5

+1. Make sure the game is responsive to the device.
+2. Make sure that unnecessary text in the overlays disappears on phone devices.

 ## User testing
 The user testing is based on the user stories from the README file.